sea-deep/elixpo_chapter/README.md

 ![Elixpo Banner](https://github.com/user-attachments/assets/dcf4bafc-8a93-4a45-adcb-4b392197da35)

-### Welcome to Elixpo!
-Begun in 2023 as a college initiative, this open-source series has grown into a collaborative ecosystem of AI-powered tools and developer platforms.
-In just two years, we've built over 10 projects, engaged a global community, and participated in numerous hackathons and open-source programs.
+### Welcome to Elixpo SOR, begun in 2023 as a college initiative, this open-source series has grown into a collaborative ecosystem of open source projects and collaborative development.
+In just two years, we've built over 17 projects, engaged a global community, and participated in numerous hackathons and open-source programs.

-### **💖 If you believe in open and accessible AI, please leave a ⭐ on the repository!**
+### **💖 If you believe in open and accessible projects, please leave a ⭐ on the repository!**

 <div>